JakeWharton/kotterknife/README.md

 Currently not available via Maven Central.

 For now, copy `ButterKnife.kt` into your source tree.
+The file depends on the 'support-v4' and 'recyclerview-v7' libraries but the dependency is easily removed by deleting a few lines.

 Comments, suggestions, and pull requests are encouraged!